nitinkohli/fixed_point_privacy/README.md

 uv run jupyter lab
 ```

-If JupyterLab is not installed, please install it first using: `uv pip install jupyterlab`
+If Jupyter Lab is not installed, please install it first using: `uv pip install jupyterlab`

 Step 5: In Jupyter Lab, open a notebook.
 Navigate to to Kernel -> Change Kernel and choose fixed_point_privacy.